 When you can’t avoid, then you go to phase two, mitigate the harm.

 And what is the best way to mitigate the harm from radiation?

 So today I’m going to share with you the BEST foods and supplements that you can incorporate into your diet to minimize harm from a variety of radiation sources!

 But first let’s look at the common sources of exposure, and it’s probably much more than you realize.

 WiFi and Cell Phones

-Think of cell towers, your cell phone, your laptop, your WiFi routers, it’s all sending frequencies into your body that are potentially damaging to your cells and DNA.
+Think of all the cell towers, your cell phone, your laptop, your WiFi routers, and now imagine they are all sending frequencies into your body that are potentially damaging to your cells and DNA.

 In 2011, the International Agency for Research on Cancer classified the type of radiation emitted from cell phones as a possible human carcinogen.
 Recent studies have confirmed the link to tumors and cell phone use.

 This one exposure source alone should have us ALL thinking about ways to prevent DNA damage and cancer.

 CT scans, X-rays, barium and iodine contrast based scans, mammograms, dental x-rays, and chemotherapy are all common sources of intense radiation.